-- Callee registers at proxy after app start

-- Proxy notifies AS about registration state

 - AS deflects call to proxy

 - Proxy completes call to callee

-Figure 115: Mobile Push Workflow
+Figure 96: Mobile Push Workflow

 - 1. The caller sends INVITE to proxy - 2.
 The callee is offline, proxy forwards the call to AS (application server) - 3.
 AS subscribes to the callee's registration events on proxy - 4.
 AS sends early media to the caller as a feedback, as the call initiation process might take a while - 5.
 AS sends the push request to GCM/APNS service - 6.
 GCM/APNS service delivers the push request to the callee